philrz/super/docs/tutorials/super-for-jq.md

 }
 ```
 `s`, `val`, `a`, and `b` all appear as unquoted identifiers here.
-Of course if you have funny characters in a field name, JSUP can handle
+Of course if you have funny characters in a field name, SUP can handle
 it with quotes just like JSON:
 ```mdtest-command
 echo '{"funny@name":1}' | super -z -